-Board Procedure 08-03: Emergency suspension of board position
+Board Leaders Procedure 07-03: Emergency suspension of board position (was Board Procedure 08-03)

 - 1. In the event of a serious breach of covenant or imminent risk to the congregation, the president will call an emergency meeting of the executive cabinet regarding suspending a board member's authority until the full board is available to meet and resolve the situation. - 2.
 Examples of serious breach of covenant or imminent risk to the congregation include but are not limited to accusations of sexual assault, embezzlement, threats of or incitement of violence, reckless endangerment, racist acts, serious damage to Northlake property, etc.